skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 windows and lands with a thud nearby.
 Black smoke pours from the window.

-Enoch heals the still-smouldering guard, while Skeeve has the nearby captain explain.
+Enoch heals the still-smoldering guard, while Skeeve has the nearby captain explain.

 It seems that they located a secret chamber within the Mages Guild